Alt-right pipeline: Content

 The alt-right pipeline has been found to begin with the intellectual dark web community, which is made up of internet personalities that are unified by an opposition to identity politics and political correctness, such as Joe Rogan, Ben Shapiro, Dave Rubin, and Jordan Peterson.
 The intellectual dark web community overlaps and interacts with the alt-lite community, such as Steven Crowder, Paul Joseph Watson, Mark Dice, and Sargon of Akkad.
 This community in turn overlaps and interacts with the alt-right community, such as James Allsup, Black Pigeon Speaks, Varg Vikernes, and Red Ice.
 The most extreme endpoint often involves fascism or belief in an international Jewish conspiracy, though the severity of extremism can vary between individuals.

+Alt-right content on the internet spreads ideology that is similar to earlier white supremacist and fascist movements.
+The internet packages the ideology differently, often in a way that is more palatable and thus is more successful in delivering it to a larger number of people.
+Due to the conservative nature of the alt-right, much of the ideology is associated with the preservation of traditional values and ways of living.
+This creates a susceptibility toward conspiracy theories about secret forces that seek to destroy traditional ways of life.

 The antifeminist Manosphere has been identified as another early point in the alt-right pipeline.
 The men's rights movement often discusses men's issues more visibly than other groups, attracting young men with interest in such issues when no alternative is made available.
 Many right-wing internet personalities have developed a method to expand their audiences by commenting on popular media; videos that criticize movies or video games for supporting left-wing ideas are more likely to attract fans of the respective franchises.

-The format presented by YouTube has allowed extremists of all ideologies to access new audiences through this means.
-The same process has also been used to facilitate far-left radicalization.
-The internet community BreadTube developed through the use this pipeline process to introduce users to left-wing content and mitigate exposure to right-wing content, though the pipeline process has been found to be less effective in spreading far-left radicalization due to the larger variety of opposing left-wing groups that limits interaction and overlap.
+The format presented by YouTube has allowed various ideologies to access new audiences through this means.
+The same process has also been used to facilitate access to anti-capitalist politics through the internet community BreadTube.
+This community was developed through the use this pipeline process to introduce users to left-wing content and mitigate exposure to right-wing content, though the pipeline process has been found to be less effective for left-wing politics due to the larger variety of opposing left-wing groups that limits interaction and overlap.
 This dichotomy can also cause a "whiplash polarization" in which individuals are converted between far-right and far-left politics.